prithidevghosh/Identity-Reconciliation/README.md

 # Identity Reconciliation API

 ### A robust solution for tracking customer identity across multiple purchases on e-commerce platforms.
-Built with Typescript, Node JS, Postgresql, this API stores customer contact information (email or phone number) in a relational database table named Contact.
+Built with Typescript, Node JS, Postgresql, this API stores customer contact information (email or phone number) in a relational database table.
 Seamlessly integrate with your website's checkout events to ensure accurate and efficient identity tracking..

 |Deployed Link|
 | --- |